IseeJ/PurifierGUI/README.md

 *Updated on 7/22/24: Converting gauge pressure to absolute pressure, Configure default unit to be psi and plot the conversion to Torr, calibrate the low point psi*

+*Updated on 2/26/25: Pressure, Humidity sensors are moved to the Doberman database*

+To-do:
+- resolve serial connection errors (permission denied), add to except --> close, reopen the serial port then, resume

 # Required Packages
 already installed, if error messages pop up, pip install again
 ```